elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 The small number of information channels meant there was no room for niche content -- it was most profitable to try to appeal to a broad swath of the population.
 The high costs of pre-Internet information distribution gave advertisers more leverage over content.
 Both of these factors limited anti-establishment narratives.

 On the Internet almost everyone can have a platform, but it's still true that only a small percentage of people have a large platform.
 There's still a fixed amount of attention to go around.
 Content on the Internet is implicitly filtered (everyone only sees a minuscule fraction of all content produced) but this filtering is done mostly based on popularity.
-There is some content-based filtering but far less than exists in legacy media.
+There is some narrative-based filtering but far less than exists in legacy media.

 So much information is produced on the Internet that people no longer need to ever return to the fold of mainstream narratives.
 Before the Internet even if you were reading subversive books you still probably got much of your news from TV or newspapers.
 Today someone might get almost all of their understanding of what's going on in the world and what it means from [Joe Rogan](https://www.youtube.com/user/PowerfulJRE), [Eric Weinstein](https://www.youtube.com/user/nobani88), [Chapo Trap House](https://en.wikipedia.org/wiki/Chapo_Trap_House), [Scott Alexander](https://slatestarcodex.com/), and Reddit.

-Governments, the media, corporations, and educational institutions can no longer control which narratives are taken seriously in society and this is a direct result of the Internet.
+Governments, the media, corporations, and educational institutions can no longer control which narratives are taken seriously and this is a direct result of the Internet.

 # **Doesn't this "decentralization" exist at the mercy of big tech?**